TomCarlson-NTAC/ndr-tests/ndr-test.md

  This section provides RDF implementations for many aspects of NIEM-conformant schemas and instance documents.

- [N-Quads](#Appendix-A-References)      <a target="_blank" href="https://www.w3.org/TR/2014/REC-n-quads-20140225/#n-quads-language">Section 2, _N-Quads Language_</a> defines a plain text format for encoding an RDF dataset:
+ [N-Quads](#Appendix-A-References)      [Section 2, _N-Quads Language_](https://www.w3.org/TR/2014/REC-n-quads-20140225/#n-quads-language) defines a plain text format for encoding an RDF dataset:

- RDF examples and templates within this document are provided using a modified N-Quads format, where qualified names (e.g., `nc:PersonType`) and variables (e.g., <var>$object</var> may be substituted for full URIs and their surrounding angle brackets.
+ RDF examples and templates within this document are provided using a modified N-Quads format, where qualified names (e.g., `nc:PersonType`) and variables (e.g., `$object` may be substituted for full URIs and their surrounding angle brackets.
 Within this section, the following substitutions apply:

 - Prefix `rdf` denotes `http://www.w3.org/1999/02/22-rdf-syntax-ns#`.